-Fig.~\ref{fig:eval_cluster_detail} further compares the behaviors of \SysName, SimpleSwap, and NonSwap under 1000 functions.
-We show the per-request latency normalized to corresponding deadlines (left).
-In \SysName almost every request can be served within its deadline, leading to a normalized latency less than 1.
-However, both SimpleSwap and NonSwap suffer from long tail latency, which can be over 4$\times$ and 7$\times$ of the deadline, respectively.
-We also compare per-worker GPU load of the three solutions.
-For each node, we normalize loads of its four GPUs to the maximum, and calculate the variance.
+Fig.~\ref{fig:eval_cluster_detail} compares the behaviors of \SysName, SimpleSwap, and NonSwap under 1k functions.
+We show the distribution of per-request latencies normalized to corresponding deadlines (left).
+In \SysName, almost every request can be served within its deadline, leading to a normalized latency less than 1.
+However, SimpleSwap and NonSwap suffer from long tail latency --- over 4$\times$ and 7$\times$ of the respective deadlines.
+We also compare the per-worker GPU load of the three systems.
+For each worker node, we normalize the loads of its four GPUs to the maximum, and calculate the variance.
 Lower variance indicates better load balancing.
-Fig.~\ref{fig:eval_cluster_detail} (right) plots per-worker load variance under \SysName, SimpleSwap and NonSwap, where there are 6 workers in each one.
-Compared with NonSwap, \SysName and SimpleSwap can effectively balance GPU load across workers with model swapping, achieving much less load variance.
+Fig.~\ref{fig:eval_cluster_detail} (right) plots the per-worker load variances of three solutions, each with 6 workers in total.
+Compared with NonSwap, \SysName and SimpleSwap can effectively balance GPU load across workers with model swapping, thus achieving much less load variance.